wagtail/wagtail/docs/advanced_topics/amp.rst

 We can render the whole site at a different prefix by duplicating the Wagtail URL in the project ``urls.py`` file and giving it a prefix.
-This must be before the default URL from Wagtail or it will try to find ``/amp`` as a page:
+This must be before the default URL from Wagtail, or it will try to find ``/amp`` as a page:

 .. code-block:: python